sntiagomoreno/howlplayer/README.md

 ```

 ### Local ###
-**Note**: Please check the repo source code to see how your json file should be structured.
+**Note**: Please [check this](https://github.com/sntiagomoreno/howlplayer/blob/master/dist/tracks.json) to see how your json file should be structured.
 You can add as many properties you want within `tracks` and `info` properties.

 ```
 import Player from 'howlplayer'